 Short Landing Pages for quick/ easy decision making

 If you visit Kayak online marketing blog, you will see that the landing pages are short and to the point.
-If you are looking for a download form or an ebook, there is no need to over explain.
+If you are looking for a download form or an ebook, there is no need to over-explain.
 You already know what you are looking for, hence the shorter pages.
-Lengthy persuasion method does not work in these situations.
+The lengthy persuasion method does not work in these situations.

 Longer copy for transactional conversion

 It is but natural that bigger and more complex decision require more explanation and content so that a person is able to evaluate the pros and cons.
-This is the reason we find long copy landing pages at the end of email campaigns, advertisement etc.
+This is the reason we find long-copy landing pages at the end of email campaigns, advertisements etc.